datanav/docs/training/030_dtl/030_Novice.rst

 		- Merge data from at least three different namespaces.

-		- Check for contextual equivalence between the merged namespaces.
+		- Check for sameness between the merged namespaces.

-			- In case of contextual equivalence, define equalities.
+			- In case of sameness, define equalities.

 		- Use ``["coalesce"]``